Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Contrast Studies

-Also referred to as computed axial tomography and computer-aided tomography, a CT scan uses a narrow X-ray beam that circles around one part of your …
+A CT scan uses a narrow X-ray beam that circles around one part of your pet’s body.
+This provides a series of images from many different angles.

-Also referred to as an echocardiogram or cardiac ultrasound, an echo is a painless, non-invasive procedure that uses sound waves to take pictures of the …
+An echo is a painless, non-invasive procedure that uses sound waves to take pictures of the heart in real-time as it beats to assess both its structure and function.

 Ultrasound